Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

 Methane

-Methane is a hydrocarbon gas that is from several human and natural resources.
-The decomposition of wastes in agriculture, landfills, domestic livestock, and others can produce methane.
-Methane is less abundant in the atmosphere but is also considered an active gas, unlike CO2.
+Methane is a hydrocarbon gas produced by several human and natural resources.
+The decomposition of wastes in agriculture, landfills, domestic livestock, and other sources can produce it.
+Although methane is less abundant in the atmosphere, unlike CO2, it is also considered an active gas.

 Nitrous Oxide

-Nitrous Oxide is a powerful greenhouse gas that uses commercial and organic fertilizers to cultivate the soil.
+Nitrous Oxide is a powerful greenhouse gas produced by cultivating soil with commercial and organic fertilizers.
 Fossil fuel combustion, nitric acid production, and biomass burning can also create nitrous oxide.

 Water Vapor

-Water vapor is known as the most abundant greenhouse gas.
-As the atmosphere of the earth warms, the water vapor increases.
-It causes more clouds and precipitation, making it essential feedback of the greenhouse effect.
+Water vapor is the most abundant greenhouse gas.
+Water vapor increases as the earth's atmosphere warms, causing more clouds and precipitation.
+Thus, water vapor is an essential feedback of the greenhouse effect.

 Can Solar Irradiance cause global warming?

-Some researchers believe that the sun's energy output changes can cause the climate to change since the sun is an essential energy source that affects our climate.
+Some researchers believe that changes in the sun's energy output can affect the climate, as the sun is an essential energy source that affects our climate.

 For example, the decrease in the sun's activity from 1650 to 1850 triggered the Little Ice Age.
-It caused Greenland to be cut off by ice, and glaciers advanced in the Alps, according to NASA.
+According to NASA, this period saw ice cut off Greenland and glaciers advance in the Alps.

-On the other side of the debate, some argue that global warming must not be linked to changes in solar energy.
+On the other hand, some argue that global warming must not be linked to changes in solar energy.

 First, solar activities have remained constant since 1750.
 Second, if global warming is caused by an active sun, warmer temperatures must be expected on all layers of the atmosphere.